 Recipe FAQs

 I don't recommend it.
-Gazpacho originated in Andalusia, where summers are hot, and this cold refreshing soup is a great way to combat the heat.
+Gazpacho originated in Andalusia, where summers are hot, and this cold, refreshing soup is a great way to combat the heat.
 The entire point is to eat it chilled.

 Some people like to make this soup chunky, adding cubed fresh veggies.
 I like it pureed and smooth, though it is still a thick, substantial soup.

 I like to use Pomi Strained Tomatoes.
 These Italian tomatoes are delicious and sweet and lack the acidic aftertaste typical of many U.S. sauces.
+Another excellent Italian brand that's easier to find in American supermarkets is Cento Tomato Puree.

 Having said that, if you can't find these specialty brands, it's fine to use any canned tomato sauce.

 Yes.
 It's a thick and substantial chilled vegetable soup.
 Some actually refer to it as a pureed salad, and I can certainly see why.
+You basically puree lots of vegetables, then add enough tomatoes and extra-virgin olive oil to achieve a thick soup consistency.

 Serving Suggestions